 The workshop – or Officina – is an open space of 500mq with two annex studios and a terrace on the first floor.
 It was home to a family-owned business of craftsmen, metal workers, and mechanical engineers who have recently retired.

-The workshop is part of a living space that includes an old traditional family building – a ‘palazzina’ – comprising a number of apartments, two offices and a large garden with centenary trees right in the middle of an urban space.
-This complex organically grew over 100 years from a small dwelling surrounded by an orchard into a living space that has been the home of many families from a variety of cultural and ethnical backgrounds for well over 50 years.
+The workshop is part of a living space that includes an old traditional family building – a palazzina – comprising a number of apartments, two offices and a large garden with centenary trees right in the middle of an urban space.
+This structure organically grew over more than 100 years (the first document notifying the purchase of this place dates back to 1902) from a small dwelling surrounded by an orchard into a living space that has been the home of many families from a variety of cultural backgrounds for more than 70 years.

 About the name Faré

-I have asked one of our ‘Elders’ how he would like to call his workshop.
-As a retired craftsman and mechanical engineer, he always worked with metal particularly with ferro (italian for iron).
+I have asked my late father how he would have liked to call his workshop.
+As a retired craftsman and mechanical engineer, he always worked with metal, and often with ferro (italian for iron).
 Our family name is Ferrario and for the past three generations we have worked with metal.
 Faré is the local vernacular for blacksmith.
-Without the accent the word fare in Italian means “to make”.
+Without the accent the word fare in Italian means to make and to do.